Kon Tum: Geography

+The city covers an area of 433 square kilometers and had a population of 205,762 people in the year 2021, with a population density of 475 people per square kilometer.

+In 2019, Kon Tum City had a land area of 432.98 square kilometers and a population of 168,264 people.
+Among these, 102,051 residents lived in urban areas, constituting 61% of the population, while 66,213 people resided in rural areas, making up the remaining 39%.
+The population density in the city was approximately 389 people per square kilometer.

+Kon Tum City is home to 20 different ethnic groups living together.

+Chu Hreng Mountain

+Chu Hreng mountain range is located in the south of Kon Tum city with a total length of about 11km, the mountain direction runs in the Northwest - Southeast direction, starting from Kon K'Tu Village, Dak Ro Wa commune and ending.
+Ending at Sao Mai Pass, Hoa Binh commune, Kon Tum city, adjacent to Chu Pao mountain range in Ia Khui commune, Chu Pah district, Gia Lai province.
+Mostly along the top of the mountain range is the administrative boundary between Gia Lai and Kon Tum provinces.
+Chu Hreng Mountain has the highest point equivalent to 1,152m above sea level.

 History

 After the People's Army of Vietnam invaded South Vietnam on March 30, 1972 during the Easter Offensive, two divisions attempted to capture Kon Tum, but failed.
 In March 1975, however, Kon Tum was overrun during the Ho Chi Minh Campaign and large numbers of refugees were forced to flee east to the south central coast.

 Kon Tum has several vestiges of the French colonial period, as well as several tribal villages directly in the suburbs of the Vietnamese-reconstructed town.
 Among the town's landmarks, there is a Roman Catholic wooden church on discrete stilts and a large French-built seminary which hosts a small museum on local hill tribes.
 French missionary presence in Kon Tum traces back to 1851.

 Climate

-Kon Tum has a tropical savanna climate (Köppen Aw) with a wet season from April to November, a dry season from November to April, and consistently very warm to hot temperatures with high to oppressive humidity year-round.
+Kon Tum has a tropical savanna climate (Köppen Aw) with a wet season from April to November, a dry season from November to April, and consistently very warm-to-hot temperatures with high-to-oppressive humidity year-round.